rjdoubleu/Resume/README.md

 ### Rosenblatt LLC - Founder (Dec.
 2020 - Current)
 My part-time deep learning engineering group.
-+ Owner of JobReport.ai
++ Owner of JobReport.ai (stealth stage)
-	- Developing a web app which gives users insight on the hiring trends for over 6000 publicly listed companies (NYSE & NASDAQ).
+	- Developing a web app which gives retail traders daily insight on the hiring trends for publicly listed companies (NYSE & NASDAQ).
 	- Leading a team of 2 developers and 2 marketing associates
 	- Used Terraform to create a VPC with EKS cluster and infastructure design estimated to scale to 500k+ users ([AWS Estimate](https://aws.amazon.com/blogs/startups/scaling-on-aws-part-3-500k-users/))
 	- Cloud: Amazon Web Services (AWS)